theobald-software/theobald-software.github.io/_includes/_content/en/wsd-parameter-mapping/scalar-parameters.md

 ![WSD-MappingSkalarMappingOutput2](/img/content/WSD-MappingSkalarMappingOutput2.png){:class="img-responsive"}

-Double-click on the output parameter *ResultMessage* and click on the button with the three dots to the right of the Mapping Expression line to open the Mapping Expression dialog.
+Double-click the output parameter *ResultMessage* and click on the button with the three dots to the right of the Mapping Expression line to open the Mapping Expression dialog.

 ![WSD-MappingSkalarMappingOutput4](/img/content/WSD-MappingSkalarMappingOutput4.png){:class="img-responsive"}